-Bring multiple copies (15-25) of your resume to distribute to the
+Candidates should bring multiple copies of their resumes to distribute to the school reps.

 Teachers at such schools experience a personal, family-like work environment, a sense of community, high academic expectations, and highly motivated students.
 There are opportunities to shape courses and curriculum, and a chance to affect the total development of young people through work in and out of the classroom.
 There are small classes and few problems with discipline.
 Each school only admits students who will benefit most from its programs.